agri-gaia/seerep/docs/mkdocs/tutorials/writing-python-examples.md

 In `sereep.util.fb_helper` contains helper functions related to flatbuffers, for instance functions to create a message type directly.

+### Interaction with SEEREP services and handling the data

 ```python
 --8<-- "https://raw.githubusercontent.com/agri-gaia/seerep/feat/tests-mkdocs/examples/python/gRPC/images/gRPC_fb_addBoundingBox.py:28:30"
 ```

+The interaction functionality is contained within this function.
-Next with the function definition, an option should be given to specify a target project, if the message type allows setting it.
+With the function definition, an option should be given to specify a target project, if the message type allows setting it.
 Additionally the `grpc_channel` should be a parameter in order to be able to target servers other than `localhost:9090`.
 Both options are useful for testing later.
 More parameters can be added optionally, if needed for the test cases.